Articles of Peace

 Success is achieved by focusing on the respective objectives and releasing your fixation on your solution.
 "What's another way for us to get as close as possible to what we want and/or need?"

-(even if you’re sure that technically, he or she is)
+d) Don’t make him or her wrong! (even if you’re sure that technically, he or she is)

 Validate your partner's point of view or feelings.
 Don’t descend into the dark world of objective truth (who’s right and who’s wrong).
 Respectfully explore solutions.
 If you make your partner wrong, your path to exploring solutions quickly unravels.

-e) Be as committed to your partner being as happy with the solution as you are
+e) Be as committed to your partner being as happy with the solution as you are.

 Seems like a no brainer, but most of us would do well in checking in with ourselves on this.
 Ironically, putting your own needs first usually ends up with none of your needs met anyway.

-f) Peaceful conversation, or no conversation
+f) Peaceful conversation, or no conversation.

 Creating "win-win" comes at a high cost- patience.
 You may not get discover a solution even in the first 2 to 3 conversations.
 That's.
 O.K.
 You're getting to know each other- to understand each other and to practice patience.
 But make no mistake, losing your peace, or at least your respectful tone will remove any chance of win-win.